Friday, October 11, 2024

 To understand the avalanche method better, let’s compare it to another popular debt repayment strategy: the snowball method.

-Whereas the snowball method would target the smallest debts first, regardless of interest rates, this could end up having someone pay more money in interest over time.
+Whereas the snowball method would target the smallest debts first, regardless of interest rates, this could result in someone paying more interest over time.
 So, whereas this is quickening for those who want a lot of psychological victories, it might make someone pay more money in interest over time.

-The Avalanche Method: This focuses on financial efficiency: You minimize overall interest you pay by focusing on high-interest debts first, which can lead you to becoming debt-free faster at a lower overall cost.
+The Avalanche Method: This focuses on financial efficiency: You minimize the overall interest you pay by focusing on high-interest debts first, which can lead you to become debt-free faster at a lower overall cost.

 internal The Math Behind Avalanche Method